telliott99/MySwift2/chapter1/optionals.rst

     implicitly unwrapped optional
     >

-The second string is an uptional (and could have nil assigned to it), but we are telling the compiler that we will check to make sure it's non-nil right away, and we're requesting the convenience of not having to write ``assumedString!`` everywhere we want to access its value.
+The second string is an Optional (and could have nil assigned to it), but we are telling the compiler that we will check to make sure it's non-nil right away, and we're requesting the convenience of not having to write ``assumedString!`` everywhere we want to access its value.